mesb/mesb.github.io/_posts/2015-02-01-gratitude.md

 ---

-I am very thankful to myelf, and the universe for giving me the opportunity to see this day.
+I am very thankful to myself, and the universe for giving me the opportunity to see this day.
 While this might sound normal, it is very deep.
 Very deep in the sense that, i see this day differently than i would have seen it under my former convictions, and undertakings.